Chainsawkitten/HymnToBeauty/docs/Components/Camera.md

 | Threshold | How bright colors need to be to bleed. |
 | Scatter | How blurry the effect is. |

+## Tonemapping

+Transform colors from HDR to LDR.
+Don't apply this to unlit rendering such as 2D sprites.

 ## Gamma correction

 | Property | Description |